Western Canada: Western alienation

 Western alienation refers to the notion that Western Canada has been excluded economically and politically from the rest of Canada.
+Separatists often believe that Eastern Canada is over-represented politically and receives too much money from equalisation payments.
+Western alienation dates back to at least 1905, when Alberta and Saskatchewan became provinces but unlike Manitoba were not given control of the resources.

+There was a resurgence of these grievances with the election of Justin Trudeau in 2015.
+The Liberal Party did not win many seats in the region and their efforts to address climate change were seen as an overreach in a place where much of the economy is dependent on fossil fuels.

 Senate reform

 The West has been the most vocal in calls for reform of the Senate, in which Ontario, Quebec, and particularly Atlantic Canada are seen by some westerners as being over-represented.
 The population of Ontario alone (13.1 million) exceeds that of all the western provinces combined.
 The total population of Atlantic Canada, however, is 2.3 million, and this region is represented by 30 senators.
 Thus, Ontario is under-represented, Quebec has representation proportional to its population and the Atlantic provinces are over-represented.
 Westerners have advocated the so-called Triple-E Senate, which stands for "equal, elected, effective."
 They feel if all 10 provinces were allotted an equal number of senators, if those senators were elected instead of appointed, and if the Senate were a body that had more direct political power (for example via an arrangement more similar to the structure of the Australian Senate or the United States Senate rather than the UK model), then their region would have more of its concerns addressed at the federal level.
 Other westerners find this approach simplistic and either advocate keeping the status quo or may support other models for senate reform.
 The combination of all of these issues has led to the concept known as Western alienation, as well as calls for Western Canada independence by various fringe groups.